-Version numbers should have definite meanings.
+Version numbers should have definite meanings — in particular they should have meanings that provide some concrete semantics other than simple collative comparison.
 In open source this is usually the case, though there are certianly projects packed with wacky numbering, but that’s usually discouraged by the community strongly enough to not happen unless external and well-monied parties foist it on the project in the interest of “marketing”.
 There is an understood — and should be a natural and explicit — difference between major, minor and sub-minor version numbers, and what increases to each represents.

 A sub-minor version number increase (ver.
 3.4.x to 3.4.x++) represents improvements to the current state of the software.
 This means bug fixes, more complete documentation, translation improvements, code refactoring that does not impact the API in any way (bug fix, optimization, etc.) or other changes that do not interfere with interface expectations (human, machine or construct) or anything currently accepted as input or expected as output by the program.